Exactly solvable conformal field theories: Basics of 2d CFT

 The fundamental axiom of conformal field theory, which underlies the conformal bootstrap approach, is the existence of \myindex{operator product expansions (OPEs)} .
 This axiom states that there exists a bilinear product on the space of fields,

-for some family $(V_k)_{k\in\mathcal{S}}$ of linearly independent states, and some functions $C^k_{12}(z_1,z_2)$ called \myindex{OPE coefficients} .
-Operator product expansions generally exist in quantum field theory, but they are particularly useful in conformal field theory because they are supposed to hold for any $z_1$ in a finite neighbourhood of $z_2$ (but $z_1\neq z_2$), and not just asymptotically as $z_1\to z_2$.
-The finite neighbourhood in question may depend on the correlation function in which we perform the OPE, and also on the basis $(V_k)_{k\in\mathcal{S}}$.
+for some family $(V_k)_{k}$ of linearly independent states, and some functions $C^k_{12}(z_1,z_2)$ called \myindex{OPE coefficients} .
+Operator product expansions generally exist in quantum field theory, but they are particularly useful in conformal field theory because they hold for any $z_1$ in a finite neighbourhood of $z_2$ (but $z_1\neq z_2$), and not just asymptotically as $z_1\to z_2$.
+The finite neighbourhood in question depends on the correlation function in which we perform the OPE, and also on the family $(V_k)_{k}$.

 We further assume that the product of fields is commutative,

 This implies that OPEs are \myindex{commutative} and \myindex{associative} .
 However, the resulting constraints on the coefficients $C^i_{12}(z_1,z_2)$ are not particularly simple, because of having to choose a position ($z_2$ in our conventions) for the fields in the right-hand side of the OPE \eqref{ope}.